cryptopp-modern/cryptopp-modern.com/content/docs/api/symmetric/XAES-256-GCM.md

 XAES-256-GCM derives a per-message key using NIST SP 800-108r1 (CMAC-based KDF):
 1. Takes the 32-byte master key and the **first 12 bytes** of the 24-byte nonce
-2. Derives a 32-byte subkey using CMAC
+2. Derives a 32-byte subkey using CMAC (2 AES block encryptions)
 3. Uses the **last 12 bytes** of the nonce as the GCM IV
-4. Overhead: 3 additional AES block encryptions per message
+4. Overhead: 2 AES block encryptions per message, plus 1 block (L computation) cached per master key

 **Restart() Protection**